-Israel in the Old Testament or Hebrew Bible
+Israel in the Bible

 This savant is entitled to the credit of having identified the station Sukkoth on the basis of the monuments; it is the modern Tell-Mashuta and identical with Pithom, which was the name of the sanctuary at that place.
 Later the city was called Heroopoils.